A person in a checkered jacket signing a document with a pen on a white desk.

 Yes, the basics include keeping the tattoo clean, moisturizing, and protecting it from sunlight.
 Always follow your tattoo artist’s specific aftercare instructions

-Reflecting on the many-sided world of tattoos, it’s clear that this art formulary is not static.
+Reflecting on the multifaceted world of tattoos, it’s clear that this art form is not static.
 It’s a living canvas, a representation of past, present, and identities.
-With each tattoo etched, a story unfolds, shaping both personal and cultural landscapes.
+With each tattoo etched, a narrative unfolds, shaping both personal and cultural landscapes.

 Art Movements